Global Motives

 Shawn Ma, WorldFirst

 Whether you already sell internationally or simply pay overseas suppliers, foreign exchange can quietly eat into your profits.
-In a 7 minute talk, WorldFirst will reveal how leading brands save on cross-border transfers, from receiving income through marketplaces to managing supplier payments.
-Learn how to take control of FX and keep more of your money working for the business rather than vanishing into bank fees and poor exchange rates.
+In a short talk, WorldFirst will reveal how leading brands save on cross border transfers, from receiving income through marketplaces to managing supplier payments.

 NETWORKING